 On Saturday, August 3rd, 2019, a gunman stormed into an El Paso Walmart, killing 22 people and wounding dozens more, according to the New York Times.
 Hours later, early Sunday Morning in Dayton, Ohio, a masked gunman opened fire in a popular nightlife district killing 9 people and injuring 27 others, according to CNN.
-Now, in the wake of these two tragedies, Cloudflare is terminating the website 8chan from its web hosting service because of 8chan’s influence on multiple mass shootings, including the El Paso shooting.
+Now, in the wake of these two tragedies, Cloudflare is terminating the website 8chan from its web hosting service because of its many ties to countless mass shootings, including the El Paso shooting.

-Comments on the blog and in the media have not necessarily praised Cloudflare for making such a move.
-In fact, it has thrust the conversation of lawless big tech into public discussion even more so than before, with many blaming social media and violent video games for the rise in mass shootings and many more unconvinced that shutting 8chan down will solve the problem.
+Comments on the blog, and in the media, have not necessarily praised Cloudflare for making such a move though.
+In fact, it has thrust the conversation of lawless big tech into public discussion even more so, with many blaming social media and violent video games for the rise in mass shootings, leaving them unconvinced that shutting 8chan down will solve the problem.

 However, many disagree with Trump placing the blame on a popular pastime.